yhy808/2488/README.txt

 Version 2002-08-30 contains modifications for variable time step method.
 Version 2011-02-02 makes all mod files threadsafe.
-For cad.mod this required replacing euler by cnexp, which changes spike times slightly but has no effect on quantitative results.
+For cad.mod this required replacing euler by cnexp, which changes spike times slightly but has no effect on qualitative results.

 This readme file gives usage instructions for patdemo2.zip (essentially patdemo.zip at http://www.cnl.salk.edu/~zach/methods.html by Z. F. Mainen